biocross/unlimit/README.md

 ### What's the catch?

-Well, since unlimit temporarily removes capabilities like **App Extensions, Push Notifications** & more from your project, you **can't** test these features on your device when using your personal team.
+Well, since unlimit temporarily removes capabilities like **App Extensions, Push Notifications** & more from your project, you **cannot** test these features on your device when using your personal team.

 ### How do I undo unlimit's changes?